Differential Machine Learning for 0DTE Options with Stochastic Volatility and Jumps: Introduction

-A common approach in machine-learning PDE solvers is to enforce the governing PDE by penalizing its residual at sampled state points, together with terminal and boundary conditions \cite{raissi2019pinn}.
-Several recent studies apply this residual-penalty approach to option pricing with jumps by including a PIDE-residual term in the training objective \cite{fu2020unsupervised,sun2025pinnmerton,bansal2026pinnpide}.
-Three design choices are central to our approach: \begin{enumerate} \item We adopt DML, which trains a single price network on both option values and Greeks.
-Greeks are computed by automatic differentiation of the network output with respect to its inputs and are included directly in the training loss function. \item Instead of predicting prices directly, the network learns a variance correction in a Black--Scholes formula \cite{black1973pricing}, scaled so that the correction vanishes as $\tau\to 0$.
-This ensures the correct short-maturity limit (payoff) and reduces the approximation difficulty faced by the network in the near-singular regime.
-More broadly, this design is in the spirit of learning-based option-pricing and implied-volatility models that impose financial structure to improve stability and surface regularity \cite{liu2019pricing,ackerer2020deep}.
+We apply differential machine learning (DML)~\cite{hugeSavine2020dml,frandsen2022deltaforce} to 0DTE options under the Bates stochastic-volatility jump-diffusion (SVJD) model.
+Learning-based models can reduce pricing costs: once trained, prices and Greeks are obtained from a single network evaluation.
+However, the numerically most challenging region is near the money, where Greeks can become very large for 0DTE options with jumps.
+A common approach in machine-learning PDE solvers is to enforce the governing PDE by penalizing its residual at sampled state points, together with terminal and boundary conditions~\cite{raissi2019pinn}.
+Several recent studies apply this residual-penalty approach to option pricing with jumps by including a PIDE-residual term in the training objective~\cite{fu2020unsupervised,sun2025pinnmerton,bansal2026pinnpide}.
+Three design choices are central to our approach: \begin{enumerate} \item We adopt DML, training a single price network jointly on option values and Greeks.
+The Greeks are obtained by automatic differentiation of the network output with respect to its inputs and enter the loss directly. \item Instead of predicting prices directly, the network learns a variance correction inside a Black--Scholes formula \cite{black1973pricing}, scaled so that the correction vanishes as $\tau\to 0$.
+This preserves the correct short-maturity limit (the payoff) and reduces the approximation burden in the near-singular region.
+More broadly, this design is related to neural-network surrogates for option pricing and implied-volatility computation \cite{liu2019pricing}, and to implied-volatility smoothing methods that impose no-arbitrage structure to improve surface regularity \cite{ackerer2020deep}. \item We introduce a second neural network to represent the compensated jump operator.
+If the jump component is identified only through a PIDE-residual penalty, the optimizer can trade off diffusion and jump errors while keeping the overall residual small.
+A small residual therefore does not guarantee that the learned jump operator matches the model-implied jump integral.
+The second network makes the residual penalty informative about the jump contribution. \end{enumerate} Recent calibration studies using DML fall into two broad strands.
+Sridi and Bilokon (2023) apply DML to the calibration of vanilla European puts under the Heston model, while Polala and Hientzsch (2023) extend parametric DML to joint pricing and calibration problems~\cite{SridiBilokon2023,PolalaHientzsch2023}.
+In these approaches, DML primarily replaces the pricer to gain speed.
+Zhang et al. (2025), by contrast, propose a gradient-based scheme that learns both prices and sensitivities with respect to model parameters~\cite{ZhangAmiciMorandotti2025}.
+We ask whether our approach can play both roles: as a fast pricer in calibration and as a way to improve calibration in a focused extension.
+We also ask whether our DML framework can be extended to rough volatility models.
+To this end, we consider a jump rough Heston model based on a multi-factor Markovian approximation, which replaces the fractional kernel by a finite sum of exponentials~\cite{AbiJaberElEuch2019}.